cusitristan/SheTrainsDocs/dev_docs.md

 3. or download [expo go](https://expo.dev/client) on your mobile device and scan the QR code to run the app on your mobile device

 ![QR_code](/docs/assets/imgs/QR_code.png)

+## Development Progess

+You can track the development progress of SheTrains on our [Miro Kanban board](https://miro.com/app/board/uXjVOHIqjM4=/?invite_link_id=871805981124).
+Our long-term strategy for SheTrains' development is continuously evolving as our team progresses through the project milestones; our tickets only reflect what we think is important at each milestone and are subject to change as we make progress and gather feedback.